ConstantineLignos/pynini/README.md

 # OpenGrm Pynini

-This is a a Python extension module for compiling, optimizing and applying grammar rules.
+This is a Python extension module for compiling, optimizing and applying grammar rules.
 Rules can be compiled into weighted finite state transducers, pushdown transducers, or multi-pushdown transducers.
 It uses OpenFst finite-state transducers (FSTs) and FST archives (FArs) as inputs and outputs.